Nike Air Zoom Terra Kiger 7 - Women's Review

 The Nike Terra Kiger 7 is a cross-over trail runner with a light level of cushioning.
 It's a favorite for fast and flat terrain because of its responsive ride.
 The outsole is sticky and does the trick on everything from single track to technical descents.
 Just note the fit is best for those with a narrow foot.

-After three months and over 300 miles running with this shoe in the mountains and on beaches, we can’t say that it’s hugely protective.
-We appreciate the integrated rock plate that protects from sharp rocks, but other elements simply aren’t that burly.
+After three months and over 300 miles running with this shoe in the mountains and on beaches, we can't say that it's hugely protective.
+We appreciate the integrated rock plate protecting from sharp rocks, but other elements simply aren't that burly.
 It has only 10.5mm of Nike React cushioning on the forefoot and 14.5mm on the heel.
-We could still feel rocks underfoot, and our feet felt a little more worn after 10 miles in this shoe compared to others.
-While the upper is quick to dry, it doesn’t protect from fine particulates.
-The upper mesh traps sand between the layers, causing us to have to empty the shoe out when in desert conditions.
+We could still feel rocks underfoot, and our feet felt a little more worn after 10 miles in this shoe than in others.
+While the upper is quick to dry, it doesn't protect from fine particulates.
+The upper mesh traps sand between the layers, requiring us to empty the shoe out when in desert conditions.
 Overall, it earns a lower score in this category for its lack of protective elements.

 While this shoe offers stability in its sensitivity, our testers still felt a little less confident in it on really uneven and technical terrain.
 Unlike super stable contenders that swallow your foot, making you feel like you sink into the outsole, the responsive and rigid construction of the midsole on the Kiger 7 makes you feel like you are sitting higher, even though the stack height is lower than most.
 While the newest model does have a more stable feel than it's had in the past, the narrow design doesn't offer a ton of lateral stability.
 We think this is attributed to the shoe having less volume in its fit, which converts to a less stable feeling.
 That said, we appreciate the "wings" on the back of the heel collar that splay outwards, making the ride on the downhill more stable than it's been in the past.